rahulabrol/android-interview-questions/README.md

 * Why ConstraintLayout?Barriers vs Guidelines, Why Group/Chains?

-* Why do we prefer Framelayout for Fragments?
+* Why do we prefer FrameLayout for Fragments?

 * Why ANR?How to prevent it?